Jenna Davis: Career

 Davis appeared in a number of short films and uploaded her first YouTube video in 2015.
 In 2017, she began appearing in the Brat web series Chicken Girls as Monica, a member of the rival dance team Power Surge.
 Davis would reprise her role as Monica in Chicken Girls: The Movie, the 2018 prequel series A Girl Named Jo (narrated by the character's grandmother), and the 2021 miniseries Scarlett's Lab.
 She also made a guest appearance in Afterschooled and played Maddy in the now defunct series Keys.

 Also in 2017, Davis had her first voice role in two episodes of The Last Tycoon.
 This was followed by her live-action television debut in 2018 when she guest starred in an episode of the TV Land sitcom Teachers and landed the recurring role of Sienna in the Disney Channel series Raven's Home, a That's So Raven spin-off.
 That same year, Davis voiced Teri in the Netflix series Treehouse Detectives and various characters in the Disney Channel series Vampirina.

 In December 2022, the science fiction horror film M3GAN premiered in Los Angeles, marking Davis' feature film debut as she voiced the titular robot doll.
 Davis has over 2 million subscribers on her YouTube channel and over 4 million followers on TikTok.
 Davis released the single "DiCaprio" in August 2023 as the flagship artist of the new record label SMACKRecords.
-Described as pop country or country pop, the song was written by Kelsea Ballerini, Walker Hayes, and Ross Copperman.
+Described as country pop, the song was written by Kelsea Ballerini, Walker Hayes, and Ross Copperman.
 In 2024, Davis featured in Lisa Frankenstein.
-She later released her debut extended play (EP) “SIKE” on November 1, 2024.
+She later released her debut extended play Sike that year.
+She released the album Where Did That Girl Go? on June 27, 2025.